Feuz wins Wengen World Cup downhill

 - Classic Lauberhorn downhill is longest on World Cup circuit

-(CNN)It's one of ski racing's classic downhills and Swiss favorite Beat Feuz clinched a second Wengen title in front of raucous home fans to add to his burgeoning resume Saturday.
+(CNN)It's the longest race on skiing's World Cup circuit but Switzerland's Beat Feuz proved he has legs of steel with a second Wengen title in front of raucous home fans Saturday.

-The world champion streaked down the famous Lauberhorn track, the longest on the World Cup circuit at 4.27 kilometers, to edge out multiple Olympic medalist Aksel Lund Svindal of Norway.
+The world champion streaked down the famous Lauberhorn track, one of the classic courses at 4.27 kilometers, to edge out multiple Olympic medalist Aksel Lund Svindal of Norway.

 The 30-year-old Feuz was first to ski and clocked two minutes 26.5 seconds on the celebrated course overlooked by Alpine giants the Eiger, the Monch and the Jungfrau.

-Svindal, 35, went down third and finished 0.18 seconds back after a cavalier run that had him brushing the safety netting at one stage.
+Svindal, 35, went down third and finished 0.18 seconds back after a cavalier run that had him brushing the safety netting on the exit from the Bruckli S section.

 Olympic downhill champion Matthias Mayer of Austria was third in 2:27.16.